Quantum phase estimation based filtering: performance analysis and application to low-energy spectral calculation: Application to calculations of low-energy spectra

 In Figs.~\ref{fig:mno_dos_error}(b) and \ref{fig:mno_dos_error}(c) we decompose the error into the contribution from the states with (b) $\varepsilon_{\textbf{k}\nu} \geq \omega_{y_{c}}$ (i.e., Mn $t_{2g}$ and $e_{g}$) and (c) $\varepsilon_{\textbf{k}\nu} < \omega_{y_{c}}$.
 By comparing Figs.~\ref{fig:mno_dos_error}(a) and \ref{fig:mno_dos_error}(b), it can be seen that the dominant error in the target region ($e_{g}$ states of Mn) originates from the states with $\varepsilon_{\textbf{k}\nu} \geq \omega_{y_{c}}$.
 Similarly, Fig.~\ref{fig:mno_dos_error}(c) shows the states with $\varepsilon_{\mathbf{k}\nu} < \omega_{y_{c}}$ are the main source of the error in region $\omega < \omega_{y_{c}}$.
 In Fig.~\ref{fig:mno_dos_error}(c) some extra low-intensity peaks are seen in the region $\omega \geq \omega_{y_{c}}$.
 These peaks originate from the low-lying states (see Fig.~\ref{fig:mno_dos}(a)) whose energies $\varepsilon_{\mathbf{k}\nu}$ are related to $\omega$ via $\omega = \varepsilon_{\mathbf{k}\nu} + \frac{2\pi}{T'} r$ with $r$ a positive integer, as phases in QPE are defined modulo $2\pi$.
 This error is also mostly suppressed in the Kaiser window result.

 In summary, this calculation demonstrates that the proposed two-step approach provides an efficient way of calculating high-resolution spectra of the specified small energy region.
 This approach is applicable to general discrete and continuous spectral simulations of quantum many-body systems, which are hard to calculate via classical means.
+Our results show that the simplest rectangular window-based filter already reproduces the main peak structures of the system; as the rectangular and sine windows are easy to construct, they can prove useful when the required accuracy is not very high.
 The Kaiser window-based filter provides an accurate and controllable approach, with tunable parameters $N$ and $\alpha$ based on the specified target energy interval and the tolerance error $\epsilon$ using Eqs.~(\ref{eq:delta}) and (\ref{eq:e_targ}).